Designing a Great Photography Website

 A beautiful grouping of photos can add drama to your site.
 But you have to be careful about photo selection, cropping and grouping.
 Ajax scrolling features are a fun way to keep users moving through groupings of photos.

 But there are a few things to keep in mind when creating a collage or grid – mainly photo size on the screen.
 Select images that you can see at smaller sizes.
 Typically this will include images with simpler framing and composition.
 This design technique is popular with looking at groups of tight images or faces.
-It does not work so well for landscapes or images with a lot of detailing.
+It does not work so well for landscapes or images with a lot of details.

 Use a Minimal Aesthetic